-Technicians, plumbers, carpenters, chimney sweeps… whichever trade you’re skilled in, we know that no day at work is ever the same as the last!
+Technicians, plumbers, carpenters, chimney sweeps, builders… whichever trade you’re skilled in, we know that no day at work is ever the same as the last!
 Whether you’ve been working in your trade for 2 years or 20 years, most of us have a funny story to tell, so we tasked tradesmen (and women) across the world to share their experiences with us.

 From health and safety hazards to harmless pranks, here are the result…

 “So, my story is a funny one… I was an apprentice a few years back and all I remember was that despite the current age of PC culture, they still insisted on treating me like one of the old school apprentices.
 Eventually we started to butt heads as it was just getting ridiculous, and they would start hanging my employment over my head like I was a donkey, and my employment was the carrot and stick!

 “One day, I was up on the roof of a toilet block in a half-built warehouse, installing an air-conditioning unit, and there was very little foot space available.
 The old school plumber I was working with asked me to climb a ladder to do some higher up work, which mean I would be 7 foot up on this small toilet block.
 However, due to the lack of room available to put any weight on, the ladder ended up being so close to the wall that it was at about 70 degrees, which is nearly straight up.

 “I just looked at how unsafe it was and said, "No”.
 I knew that WHEN it fell over, I wouldn't be falling down the 7 foot – it would be around a 2-story fall instead.His response was, "Well, then you're fired", so I said, "Fine,I'd prefer to stay alive, anyway".
 He was literally stunned by the response (somehow!), and you could see his brain slowly working out everything.Eventually he offered a safe half second solution, that would mean I wouldn't be dying that day... it only it took him about 30 seconds.